equinix/terraform-metal-vsphere/README.md

         |
         |__ vsanmgmtObjects.py
 ```
+Your VMware ISO name may vary depending on which build you download.

 These files can be downloaded from [My VMware](http://my.vmware.com).

 Once logged in to "My VMware" the download links are as follows:

-* [VMware vCenter Server 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VC67U3B&productId=742&rPId=40665) - VVMware vCenter Server Appliance ISO
+* [VMware vCenter Server 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VC67U3B&productId=742&rPId=40665) - VMware vCenter Server Appliance ISO
 * [VMware vSAN Management SDK 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VSAN-MGMT-SDK67U3&productId=734) - Virtual SAN Management SDK for Python

-You will need to find the two individual Python files in the vSAN SDK zip file and place them in the S3 bucket as shown above.
+You will need to find the two individual Python files in the vSAN SDK zip file and place them in your object store bucket as shown above.

 ## Modify your variables

 There are many variables which can be set to customize your install within `vars.tf`.
 The default variables to bring up a 3 node vSphere cluster and linux router using Equinix Metal's [c3.medium.x86](https://metal.equinix.com/product/servers/).
 Change each default variable at your own risk.

 There are some variables you must set with a `terraform.tfvars` files.
 You need to set `auth_token` & `organization_id` to connect to Equinix Metal and the `project_name` which will be created in Equinix Metal.
-We will need an S3 compatible object store to download "Closed Source" packages such as vCenter.
-You'll provide `s3_url`, `object_store_bucket_name`, `s3_access_key`, `s3_secret_key` as well as the vCenter ISO file name as `vcenter_iso_name`.
+We will to setup you object store to download "Closed Source" packages such as vCenter.
+You'll provide the needed variables as descibed above as well as the vCenter ISO file name as `vcenter_iso_name`.

-Here is a quick command plus sample values to start file for you (make sure you adjust the variables to match your environment, pay special attention that the `vcenter_iso_name` matches whats in your bucket):
+Here is a quick command plus sample values (assuming an S3 object store) to start file for you (make sure you adjust the variables to match your environment, pay special attention that the `vcenter_iso_name` matches whats in your bucket):

 ```bash
 cat <<EOF >terraform.tfvars